October 3, 2008

 Posted by on

-I’m doing some webinars as part of the IJI Free winter webinar series and thought I’d publish some top tips for webinar presentation.
+I’ve done a lot of webinars over the years.
 These tips are mostly specific to using Skype (for teleconferencing) and WebEx (for webcasting)

 0. BE PREPARED